“Am I talking to a real person?”

 But in a multidimensional world, one-dimensional solutions are just the first step on the CX journey – one that has already had the human experience hollowed out of it and replaced with technology that’s more functional than engaging.

 The good news is that chatbots can become something more – and it doesn’t require a huge technical step to get there.
-The underlying conversational AI that makes chatbots work can be used to power the conversational abilities of a digital human.
+The underlying conversational AI that makes the best chatbots work can be used to power the conversational abilities of a digital human.
 But that digital human can then speak, see, smile, laugh and converse in a more engaging way; a more human way.

 AI chatbots are the much-needed knowledge foundation, but it’ll be digital humans that bring the experience to life, in a way no competitor could.